Roughnecks: Starship Troopers Chronicles: Production

-The show was produced by Columbia TriStar Television and Sony Pictures for daily television syndication and ended its run of a single season with a cliffhanger instead of a proper series finale.
+The show was produced by Columbia TriStar Television and Adelaide Productions for daily television syndication and ended its run of a single season with a cliffhanger instead of a proper series finale.

 Though originally planned for 2-D animation, Sony contracted Foundation Imaging to produce the episodes with 3-D computer animation.
 Since Foundation was unable to keep up with the production schedule, Flat Earth Productions were involved with creating episodes 12 and 13, Hyper Image with 20 to 22, and Rainbow Studios with 23 to 25.

 The series was to end with a titanic battle (on a larger scale than any previous episode) against the Bug forces on Earth, but production halted before this story arc was fully developed.
 Of the 40 episodes originally scheduled, only 36 were completed due to the production problems.
 Each week was to be a separate campaign with five daily episodes.